eslint/eslint/docs/rules/newline-after-var.md

+# newline-after-var

-# require or disallow an empty line after variable declarations (newline-after-var)
+Requires or disallows an empty line after variable declarations.

 This rule was **deprecated** in ESLint v4.0.0 and replaced by the [padding-line-between-statements](padding-line-between-statements.md) rule.